SCE-Development/Courses/linux_basics/README.md

 The purpose of this document is to give a brief introduction to popular Linux commands.
 It's recommended that you try to replicate the procedure in a GUI environment (with a mouse).
 You'll find that once you get the hang of using a terminal, it's much faster than clicking around with a mouse.

 FIRST STEP: Open up Windows Explorer or Finder on your windows PC/Mac.
-Navigate to the desktop, create a new folder (call it dir), open it, then create a text document.
+Navigate to the desktop, create a new folder, open it, then create a text document.

 If you understand what you just did, then you already have a good grip on naviagating directories.
 We'll be replicating the above steps using a terminal.